 - Chestnuts have the same amount of vitamin C as an equal weight of lemons

 - High in fiber and have a low glycemic index, chestnuts help you feel full longer

 - Chestnuts are high in folic acid and antioxidants like vitamin E

-The closest nut that comes to mind in texture is a macadamia nut, but chestnuts are sweeter and more mealy, to my palate.
+The closest nut that comes to mind in texture is a macadamia nut, but chestnuts are sweeter and more mealy.
 If you don't have access to chestnuts or chestnut flour, another nut flour or finely ground nuts could probably be substituted with good results.

-So without further ado, here's my latest round of gluten free, grain free, dairy free – but tasty – baking, which I hope to one day be duplicating with our home raised chestnuts.
+So without further ado, here’s my latest round of gluten free, grain free, dairy free – but tasty – baking, which I hope to one day duplicate with our home raised chestnuts.
 (I also made up some chestnut brownies and shared them on the site.)Print